 – Car wash bays and washing equipment

 – Vacuum units

 – Car wash soap

-How much can you potentially make owning a car wash?
+How much can a car wash owner make?

 According to Focused Car Wash, wand- or coin-operated car washes average $1,489 in monthly revenue for each bay.
 An average two-bay operation brings in approximately $41,000 in annual revenue, and each bay is in use for about 10 percent of the time.
 With effective marketing and a great location, these profits could be higher.

 In addition to the startup costs, be prepared for significant electrical and water bills.
 Plan to budget 38 gallons of water per car washed and electric costs of between $0.50 and $1.00 per car.
 Car washes that use natural gas to heat the water spend about $0.12 per car.
 Implementing a water reclamation system can help to minimize water usage and keep bills down.
 However, the exact utility expenses will depend on utility costs in your area, as well as your specific usage amounts.

 What skills are needed to run a car wash?

 Starting a car wash doesn’t require a business degree, but certain skills and experience can make the process easier and increase your chances of success.